-This dispute relates to the registration at Entry No.1 in the Land Section of Register Unit No.CL 43 in the Register of Common Land maintained by the former Salop County Council and is occasioned by Objection No.O.35 made by Mr.R.D.Bach and noted in the Register on 11th December 1970.
+This dispute relates to the registrations at Entries Nos.1 to 11 in the Rights Section of Register Unit No.CL.43 in the Register of Common Land maintained by the former Salop County Council and is occasioned by Objection No.O.35 made by Mr.R.D.Bach and noted in the Register on 11th December 1970.

 I held a hearing for the purpose of inquiring into the dispute at Shrewsbury on 12th June 1974.
 The hearing was attended by Mr.R.H.Green, solicitor, on behalf of Mr.J.Bradley and Mr.F.Bradley, applicants for the registration of rights of common over the land comprised in the Register Unit, by Mr.W.H.James, and Mr.Harry Mantle and Mr.J.H.Mantle, also applicants for the registration of rights of common, and by Mr.R.M.Purchas, of counsel, on behalf of the Objector.
-The Richards Castle Parish Council, the applicant for the registration, was not represented at the hearing.
+The other applicants for the registration of rights of common did not appear and were not represented.

-The registration the subject of this dispute was supported on the ground that the land comprised in the Register Unit was subject to one or more of the following rights of common:-
+The registrations applied for by the parties who appeared were supported on the ground that the land comprised in the Register Unit was subject to one or more of the following rights of common:-

-Mr. J. Bradley: To graze 30 sheep
+Mr.J.Bradley: To graze 30 sheep